top of page

 The icing on the cake was when he read one from my most embarrassing pile, ‘Getting caught smoking dope at a PTA meeting’.

-All I learnt at the Management course was how to manage three bottles of wine on the first night and cocktails and shots on the second.
+All I learnt at the Management course was how to manage two bottles of wine on the first night and cocktails and shots on the second.
 We did lots of drunk networking and got a certificate at the end of the course.
+As you can imagine, Bernie was not happy with me at all, but eventually saw the funny side.

 I went into the office the next day, and I did feel a deeper connection with Bernie, after all, we had spent two days drinking, laughing and talking shit together.
 I took the opportunity to ask him for a pay rise.